MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Customer journey

-The end-to-end experiences and touchpoints a customer has with a brand.
-CRM optimizes journeys.
+Customer journey refers to the end-to-end experiences and touchpoints that a customer has with a brand.
+Customer relationship management (CRM) optimizes journeys.

 ### Customer lifetime value (CLV)

-The total revenue generated from a customer over the entire relationship timeline.
+Customer lifetime value (CLV) is the total revenue that is generated from a customer over the entire relationship timeline.
 Maximizing CLV is key.

-### Customer Relationship Management (CRM)
+### Customer relationship management (CRM)

-Strategies and processes for managing customer interactions and data across the customer lifecycle to maximize loyalty and growth.
+Customer relationship management (CRM) involves strategies and processes for managing customer interactions and data across the customer lifecycle to maximize loyalty and growth.

 ### Customer satisfaction (CSAT)

-Metrics that measure a customer's happiness with a company's products, services, and interactions.
+Customer satisfaction (CSAT) refers to metrics that measure a customer's happiness with a company's products, services, and interactions.

 ## D